-At its highest level, cost structures are either cost or value focused.
+At its highest level, cost structures are either cost-driven or value-driven.

-- Value-driven structures are focused on providing more value or more revenue through premium offerings or services.
+Value-driven structures are focused on providing more value or revenue through premium offerings or services.

-When considering cost structures, you should consider what are the most important costs that need more attention and which have less impact on the quality of your product or service?
-Also, consider which key resources and activities are most expensive and whether you benefit from moving up or down the value chain?
+When considering cost structures, you should consider what your most important costs are that need more attention, and which have less impact on the quality of your product or service.
+You should also consider which key resources and activities are the most expensive and whether you benefit from moving up or down the value chain.

 Do you understand your cost structures?